-We specialize in hard-to-treat depression, mania, and schizophrenia, and also in catatonia.
+We specialize in such conditions as hard-to-treat depression, mania, and schizophrenia, and catatonia.

-- Electroconvulsive therapy (ECT) is used in addressing hard to treat depression, mania, and schizophrenia.
-It is also used in catatonia and in neuroleptic malignant syndrome.
-ECT is considered the most effective treatment option for depression and has made significant strides in its safety over the last few decades.
+- Electroconvulsive therapy (ECT) is used to address hard-to-treat depression, mania, and schizophrenia.
+It is also used to treat catatonia and neuroleptic malignant syndrome.
+ECT is considered the most effective treatment option for depression; significant strides have been made in its safety over the last few decades.

 - Transcranial magnetic stimulation (TMS) is currently approved for use in hard-to-treat depression.
 It is less invasive and much better tolerated than other therapies.

-- Esketamine Intranasal Therapy (EsKIT) is recently FDA approved treatment for hard to treat depression.
-It can only be received in an approved treatment setting and includes 2 hours of close monitoring post intranasal treatment.
+- Esketamine intranasal therapy (EsKIT) recently received approval by the U.S. Food and Drug Administration as a treatment for hard-to-treat depression.
+It can only be administered in an approved treatment setting and includes 2 hours of close monitoring following intranasal treatment.

-- Ketamine Infusion Therapy (KIT) is not an FDA approved treatment for hard-to-treat depression, but has been used in patients when many other standard treatments have failed.
-This treatment includes a slow infusion of a low dose ketamine in a controlled setting with close monitoring of BP and level of consciousness for a period of time after the infusion.
+- Ketamine infusion therapy (KIT) has been used in patients when many other standard treatments have failed.
+It involves a slow infusion of a low-dose ketamine in a controlled setting with close monitoring of blood pressure and consciousness level for a period of time after the infusion.

-If you become a patient of the Center for Interventional Psychiatry, you will keep your relationship with your personal psychiatrist, and he or she will continue to manage your care.
-Your treatment will be done as an outpatient procedure as much as possible.
-Some patients whose symptoms become worse or have unexpected side-effects may need to be treated in the hospital.
+If you become a patient at the Center for Interventional Psychiatry, you will maintain your relationship with your personal psychiatrist, who will continue to manage your care.
+Your treatment will be handled on an outpatient basis as much as possible.
+Some patients whose symptoms become worse or have unexpected side effects may need to be treated in the hospital.

-In addition to our treatment services, we also offer second opinions and consultations for patients who would like to learn more about their treatment options.
+In addition to these services, we also offer second opinions and consultations for patients who would like to learn more about their treatment options.